-Now that your operation is over, your recovery period is beginning.
-While postoperative recovery is different for everyone, most patients experience both physical and emotional reactions to an operation.
+Now that your treatment is over, your recovery period is beginning.
+While treatment recovery is different for each of us, most patients experience both physical and emotional reactions to an operation.
 Take time to let yourself heal.

-You may experience some of the following:
+You may experience some of the following conditions:

-Breast Discomfort: Some women get painful, swollen, hard, or leaking breasts after the procedure.
+Breast Discomfort Some women get painful, swollen, hard or leaking breasts after the treatment.
 This is normal.
-It can take about 2 weeks for this to subside.
+It takes about 2 weeks for this to subside.
 Do not overly manipulate your breasts as this can increase milk production and cause more discomfort.
-Place an ice pack in a wash cloth or small towel and place it on your breasts for 20 minutes every 2 hours to help relieve the discomfort.
+Place an ice pack in a wash cloth, or small towel, and place it on your breasts for 20 minutes every 2 hours to help relieve the discomfort.
 It will also help to wear a sports bra.

 You can go back to your regular daily activities after your procedure, but do not put anything into your vagina until you have had your follow-up exam.
-This means no vaginal intercourse, no tampax or tampons (use only pads), no tub baths or swimming (take showers), and nodouching.
+This means no vaginal intercourse, no tampax or tampons (use only pads), no tub baths or swimming (take showers), and no douching.